SherlockPsy/Life/MASTER_WORLD.md

 A narrated block may cover hours/days/weeks, but it must be explicit in what it asserts.

+### VII.2.1 Prohibition on Implicit Temporal Skips

+1) The World must not author implicit temporal skips that establish a new current time without an authored perception.

+2) The following are forbidden as World-authored text:
+   - “They fall asleep.
+Morning light fills the room.
+It’s 07:30.”
+   - “Hours pass.
+It is now morning.”
+   - Any narration that advances the clock to a new anchor without GEORGE’s authored perception.

+3) Sleep, unconsciousness, or inactivity may be written only as:
+   - states (“They are asleep.”),
+   - conditions (“The room is dark and quiet.”), without advancing the time anchor.

+4) Transition to a new explicit time anchor requires authored perception by GEORGE.

 ### VII.3 No Hidden “Auto-Fill” Continuity

 The World must not silently fill gaps with assumed normalcy.